OzAmram/BstarToTW_CMSDAS2024/README.md

 eosmkdir /store/user/$USER/CMSDAS2023/rootfiles/
 ```

+**WARNING:** In order for the scripts to work, you must change the `$USER` value in the `condor/run_*.sh` script to your LPC username used in the above step.

-You can now run either your selection or N-1 script:
+You can now run either your selection, N-1 script, or the script for generating 2D template histograms for 2DAlphabet:

 *Selection:*
 ```